By AMY TAXIN and DAVID R. MARTIN, Associated Press

 Jim Morris, the mayor's chief of staff, said some inaccuracies in past budget reporting diminished the size of the problem, but he did not believe officials deliberately misrepresented the data.

 Four council members voted for the bankruptcy authorization, two opposed it, and one abstained.

 Penman said the city is likely to declare a financial emergency on Monday.
 That could exempt San Bernardino from a 60-day mediation period required under state law prior to a Chapter 9 bankruptcy filing.

 In the meantime, city officials are preparing a short-term budget to continue operations until the filing.
 Penman could file for bankruptcy within the next 30 days, the city's statement said.

 Marcus Nelson, owner of a local barber shop, wasn't surprised by the announcement, noting there are only three businesses on his block.

-San Bernardino, which soared economically during the housing boom and has suffered since the bust, could become the second largest in the nation ever to file for bankruptcy.
+San Bernardino, which soared economically during the housing boom and suffered since the bust, could become the second largest city in the nation ever to file for bankruptcy.
 Stockton, the Northern California city of nearly 300,000, became the biggest when it filed for Chapter 9 on June 28.
 The much smaller city of Mammoth Lakes voted for bankruptcy July 3.